 As you speak with different NYU staff, you may be concerned about what information will be kept confidential.
 Licensed health professionals — such as medical and mental health providers in the Student Health Center, Crisis Response Counselors at the Wellness Exchange, and Counseling and Wellness Services counselors and psychologists — have the legal privilege of keeping your information confidential by not sharing it with anyone else without your permission, subject to certain exceptions provided by law that are discussed briefly below.
 This privilege also is extended to ordained clergy, including those in the Office for Global Spiritual Life.

 It is important to understand that privacy and confidentiality have distinct meanings.
 Privacy generally means that information related to a report of misconduct will be shared only with a limited circle of individuals who "need to know" in order to assist in the investigation, resolution, and related issues.
-Information that you share with NYU staff such as RAs, coaches, residence hall directors, and Public Safety officers will need to be shared with NYU's Title IX Coordinator.
+Information that you share with NYU staff such as RAs, coaches, residence hall directors, and Campus Safety officers will need to be shared with NYU's Title IX Coordinator.